Syria monitor, rebel official say U.S.-Russian truce holding in southwest

 The United States, Russia and Jordan reached this week a ceasefire and "de-escalation agreement" meant to halt fighting between Syrian government forces and rebel groups in the southwest.

-(Reporting by Ellen Francis and Suleiman al-Khalidi; editing by John Stonestreet)
+Reporting by Ellen Francis and Suleiman al-Khalidi; editing by John Stonestreet